 The winning bid of the first asset auctioned is a very important cog in the auction.
 It sets the relative value for every other asset auctioned after it.
 That first asset will likely be a bargain or a costly overpayment by the winning bidder.
 Furthermore, it’ll be the responsibility of that winning bidder to determine the outcome.

-However, the strategy moves beyond that.
+But the strategy moves beyond that.
 With only 1/14th of the final winning bids known, it’s tough to say what the aggregate pool size will be.
 For Preston, the strategy is to make sure he didn’t overpay for this pick.
 This may include intentionally bidding up some other teams to make others potentially overpay.
-Any overpayment by another relative to your value becomes +EV in the pool.
+Any overpayment by another relative to your value becomes plus-EV in the pool.

 At this point, the first asset winning bidder has a chance to really control the auction.
-They could create an auction tempo that prices out some of their lesser staked competition.
+They could create an auction tempo that prices out some of their lesser-staked competition.
 With unlimited funds they could buy up every asset and effectively cancel the auction.
 Sometimes a good defense is to not let an auction bully win the first asset.
 Even if that means overbidding.

 As the auction moves on, a clearer idea of the potential prize pool comes into view.
 All the auction participants update their spreadsheets to see their value as each asset is auctioned.
 They also need to keep an eye on what assets are left to auction.
 This is because their value is relative to all the other asset values.
 This is why overbidding is not a fatal mistake if there are still some assets left to auction.